shalinda/ag_node/README.md

 # ng_node

-This is a Angular 6 project based on [coreUI](http://coreui.io), node js back end Angular front end is hosted on nginx when running with docker-compose Kong is used as the api gateway
+This is a Angular 8 project based on [coreUI](http://coreui.io), node js back end Angular front end is hosted on nginx when running with docker-compose Kong is used as the api gateway node 12
 A complete docker-compose.yml is also provided to containerize and orchestrate the whole suit.

 [Test site](http://XXXXXX:8000/)
 user: admin
 password: admin

-#frontend
+## Frontend

     ng build
     docker build -t ag_node .